For cPanel & WHM 11.46

 Step 3: Edit the .htaccess files

 .htaccess files, you must remove or comment out all

 We strongly recommend that you perform a backup before you make changes to your

 php_flag settings from the

 php.ini file in the user's directory.

 php.ini file, perform the following steps:

 /usr/local/lib/) to the user's home directory (For example,

 - Add the new values to the user's

-php.ini file in the user's directory is not valid, suPHP defaults to the
+php.ini file in the user's directory is not valid and complete, the suPHP will default to the

 For each directory that contains PHP scripts that require the custom settings, add